108anup/frcc/README.md

 ## Hello world experiment

+If you find yourself killing an experiment in between (e.g., Ctrl+C on a script run), run `experiments/cc_bench/clean_processes.sh` to kill all the test bench processes.

 1. Run FRCC on a simple dumbbell topology to check if all the dependencies are correctly installed.
 Runs for roughly a minute.